catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 - Identify limitations of Jupyter notebooks for collaborative and reproducible research
 - Reorganize code from a Jupyter notebook into series of Python scripts
-- Use `uv` to create a vritual environment and codebase
+- Use `uv` to create a virtual environment and codebase

 ::::::::::::::::::::::::::::::::::::::::::::::::